Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 | Einstein 1 Sales | ~$500 | Full AI suite + Slack + Data Cloud |

 (All prices billed annually.
-Monthly billing costs significantly more and isn't always available.)
+Monthly billing runs significantly higher and isn't always available.)

 Best For